khangnguyenhuu/vnpr-rag/README.md

 Maybe this repo can deploy without docker soon, but not now :(, cause i experiment all in docker, and this project have a lot of dependencies need deploy in same time not only our bot but also our monitoring, vector database, etc.

 # After deployment

-We can test our bot via some tunnel like [ngrok](https://ngrok.com/)
+- We can test our bot in localhost:8000/chainlit
+- Or publish it via some tunnel like [ngrok](https://ngrok.com/)
 ```markdown
 ngrok http <port>
 Example: